polkadot-developers/substrate-developer-hub.github.io/docs/development/module/tests.md

 }
 ```

-`on_finalize` and `on_initialize` are only called from `ExampleModule` if the module's trait implements the `sr_primitives::traits::{OnInitialize, OnFinalize}` traits to execute the logic encoded in the runtime methods before and after each block respectively.
+`on_finalize` and `on_initialize` are only called from `ExampleModule` if the pallet's trait implements the `sr_primitives::traits::{OnInitialize, OnFinalize}` traits to execute the logic encoded in the runtime methods before and after each block respectively.

 To use this function in unit tests,